 Definition/Skills Resources First Aider A person who is trained to give immediate assistance in the case of injury or sudden illness before the arrival of trained medical personnel.
-Current certification with NZQA unit standards 6400, 6401 and 6402, or replacements where appropriate A fully equipped First Aid Kit conforming to the requirements of a Workplace First Aid Kit as defined by Worksafe's Good Practice Guide. https://worksafe.govt.nz/managing-health-and-safety/businesses/gener al-requirements-for-workplaces/ First Responder (FR) A person trained in the fundamentals of pre-hospital emergency care with knowledge and skills to perform assessment and management of life-threatening situations.
-Certification must be as per definition in current Standard NZS 8156 Ambulance and Paramedical Services: PHEC (Certificate in Pre-hospital Emergency Care) soon to be updated to NZCEC (New Zealand Certificate in Emergency Care-FR) All of the above and: Emergency Medical Technician (EMT) Independent clinician who has the knowledge, skills, and clinical expertise to assess, treat, diagnose, administer certain medicines, manage, discharge, and refer patients in out-of-hospital settings across a range of critical, urgent, and emergent situations.
-All of the above and:
+Current certification with NZQA unit standards 6400, 6401 and 6402, or replacements where appropriate A fully equipped First AidKit conforming to the requirements of a Workplace First Aid Kit as defined by Worksafe's Good Practice Guide. https://worksafe.govt.nz/ managing-health-and- safety/businesses/general- requirements-for- workplaces/ First Responder (FR) A person trained in the fundamentals of pre-hospital emergency care with knowledge and skills to perform assessment and management of life- threatening situations.
+Certification must be as per definition in current Standard NZS 8156 Ambulance and Paramedical Services: PHEC (Certificate in Pre-hospital Emergency Care) soon to be updated to NZCEC (New Zealand Certificate in Emergency Care-FR) All of the above and: AED use Oxygen therapy Entonox Methoxyflurane OropharyngealAirway (OPA) NasopharyngealAirway (NPA) Aspirin Ibuprofen Paracetamol